18F/joining-18f/_positions/product-manager.md

 - Use evidence (user research, analytics, and other metrics) to make product decisions, ask “why” a lot, and recognize the difference between “we can’t do that because of bureaucracy” and “we can’t do that because of the law.”
 - Work with other teams at 18F, GSA, and partner organizations to ensure compliance with federal regulations such as Authority to Operate, the Paperwork Reduction Act, and Section 508.

-**Objective #2: You will assemble and lead a cross-functional team to deliver the right product using agile-based methodologies.**<br>
+**Objective #2: You will assemble and lead a cross-functional team to deliver the right product using agile-based methodologies.**
 - Determine the size, skills, and roles necessary for a team to deliver and help identify those team members.
 - Lead and manage a cross-functional delivery team and focus team efforts towards current goals and priorities.
 - Believe in and practice agile as a philosophy, not necessarily agile as a dogma.